 Recycling to conserve resources and create local economic opportunity.
 We hosted the startup Chicago Recycling Coalition.

 Addressing urban flooding through small-scale local infrastructure.
 One of our first initiatives was opposition to Chicago’s massive TARP project; today we offer cost-effective solutions to keep homes and businesses dry.
+Among today's projects, the RainReady effort seeks to address increased urban flooding and stormwater management.

 Energy conservation to keep housing costs down and reduce demand for energy.
 Since the 1980s, CNT and its offshoot Elevate Energy have provided energy upgrades for more than 32,000 housing units as well as hundreds of nonprofits and churches.